+Your spinal system includes muscles along with the bones, discs, joints and ligaments in your trunk and abdominal area, together known as your core.
 Your back muscles are involved in every move you make.
-The spinal system includes muscles along with the bones, discs, joints and ligaments in the trunk and abdominal area, together known as the core.
-This complex system helps your body twist, turn, bend, extend and bear stress from everyday activities.
+This complex system helps your body twist, turn, bend, extend and supports your spine with daily activities.

 Cleveland Clinic is a non-profit academic medical center.
 Advertising on our site helps support our mission.
 We do not endorse non-Cleveland Clinic products or services.
 Policy

 Pool walking is a low-impact way to build core muscles.
 As you move, the core works against the force of the water.
-“This is gentle on extremities such as knees, hips, ankles and feet,” says Dr. Mazanec.
+“This is gentle on extremities such as knees, hips, ankles and feet,” Dr. Stephens says.

-Exercise videos and classes will help you understand how to use an exercise ball appropriately.
-These exercises are deceptively simple, Dr. Mazanec says, and, with practice, you can increase intensity gradually.
+Exercise videos or classes will help you understand how to use an exercise ball appropriately, and they’re easy to find online.
+These exercises are deceptively simple, he adds, and with practice you can increase intensity gradually.

 A popular core booster is the side plank.
-Lie on your right side with your right hand on the ground.
-(Beginners should use the elbow.)
-Lift yourself up to form a plank, with your right arm straight and left arm at your side.
+To do it, lie on your right side with your right hand on the ground.
+Beginners should use your elbow.
+Lift yourself up to form a plank with your right arm straight and left arm at your side.
 Hold the position, then repeat.
-Be sure to keep the body in a straight line while tightening the abs and posterior.
+Be sure to keep your body in a straight line while tightening the abs and posterior.

-Disciplines such as tai chi, yoga and Pilates help target core muscles.
-Sign up for a class or rent a DVD exercise program to try at home.
-Dr. Mazanec notes that tai chi is low impact and ideal for people with a history of musculoskeletal problems.
-Choose “relaxation” yoga for lower impact.
+Disciplines like tai chi, yoga and Pilates help target core muscles.
+Sign up for or subscribe to an online or in-person exercise class.
+Dr. Stephens notes that tai chi is low impact and ideal for people with a history of musculoskeletal problems.
+Choose relaxation yoga for lower impact.
 Pilates is centered around building core strength and improving posture.